 Geothermal Can Keep You Warm

-Again, this works like a reverse refrigerator, basically drawing the heat from the ground and transferring it to a mechanism that then compresses and increases the temperature which is fed into your home or business.
+Again, this works like a reverse refrigerator, basically drawing the heat from the ground and transferring it to a machine that then compresses and increases the temperature which is fed into your home or business.
 The network of pipes that form the major part of the installation will need to go into the ground around your property so you will require enough acreage for that.
-You also have to have a home that is well insulated.
+You also have to have a well-insulated home.
 Ground source heat pumps provide a low constant temperature that is affected when a home has too many nooks and crannies.
 Despite these caveats, there are still plenty of benefits:

 - The systems are more durable than traditional AV systems and require less maintenance.